tmalsburg/helm-bibtex/README.md

 A helm source for searching entries in BibTeX bibliographies.

-Development is in the early stages and the source is perhaps not yet ready for daily use.
-For parsing of BibTeX files the source uses functions from the Ebib package.
+Development is in the early stages.
+So expect to encounter bugs.
+For parsing of BibTeX files the helm-bibtex uses functions from the Ebib package.

 Here is a screenshot showing a search for entries containing the word *reading*: